 Suspect a Developmental Disability?

 If you suspect that your family member or someone else you know has an intellectual or developmental disability or delay, it is important to have that individual evaluated.
 An evaluation can confirm or remove suspicions, and put the individual on the road to obtaining appropriate assistance.
 The evaluation process will consist of a psychological evaluation and a psychosocial evaluation that will include an assessment of adaptive behavior.

 Signs of delayed development are different at every age, but indicate that an individual is having difficulty doing what is expected of others in the same age group.
 For example, a toddler who has difficulty sitting or moving or walking or eating; a young child who does not understand spoken language or cannot communicate; a school-age child that cannot learn to read or do other school related tasks; an adult who cannot be toilet trained or engage in any meaningful activities or speak in more than one word utterances.

 Children aged birth – 3 years can receive evaluations at no direct cost to families through the Early Intervention service system.
 These services are funded through the state and city in accordance with federal law.
 The child with a suspected developmental delay will need an Early Intervention Services Coordinator.
-A Service Coordinator can be obtained by calling the New York City Totline at 1-800-577-2229.
+A Service Coordinator can be obtained by contacting the New York City Department of Health and Mental Hygiene.

 Children of school age 5 – 21 years, need to be evaluated by their local Committee on Special Education (CSE) in order to receive services.